 As shown in the example schedule to the right, you will have a great deal of support from the SROP.
 The SROP Students will be getting professional development geared toward graduate school applications and early success in graduate school, in addition to community building among the SROP Students.
-They also are enrolled in a GRE Preparation Course that includes 7 live sessions over the course of the program.
+They also are offered an optional GRE Preparation Course that can be completed through self-paced learning.

 Although the use of these materials will be entirely optional, we will also provide all faculty who sign up for the SROP with worksheets and exercises to support their roles as a mentor.
 These materials will be available through a Faculty section of the website and you are welcome to use them both inside and outside the context of the SROP!

 Want to be a part of this initiative?
 Sign up by Friday, February 10, 2023!
 We would love as many faculty to sign up as possible, because that will give applicants to the SROP more options that may pique their interests!

 Please note that the SROP cohort will be smaller than the number of faculty we expect to sign up.
 This means that not all faculty who sign up will be matched with an SROP Student.